 Holiday Gifts for Children of the Reservations

-While some may feel it is frivolous for a nonprofit to provide Christmas stockings for thousands of youth, NRC views this quite differently.
-It isn’t all about the stockings.
-It is about the experience.
+Holiday and Year-Round Giving - Happy HolidaysWhile some may feel it is frivolous for a nonprofit to provide Christmas stockings for thousands of youth, we view this quite differently.
+It isn’t all about the stockings – it’s about the experience.
 It is about the gift of receiving and what that creates for a young person, especially those living on federal Indian reservations.

 A little girl from Pojoaque with a big stockingThink for a moment.
 Put yourself in their shoes.
 You are a child too young to be so aware of the struggle all around you.
 After what funding your family receives for the month is gone, things get lean as usual.
 Mom, Dad, Grandpa and Grandma want to give you the world, but they can’t.
-The struggle is real, and for you Christmas is just another day off from school.
+The struggle is real, and for you, Christmas is just another day off from school.

-Pine Ridge youth get a visit from SantaBy partnering with reservation schools, NRC has provided countless youth with a holiday gift of their very own and the opportunity to see the man all kids look forward to seeing every year, Santa.
+Pine Ridge youth get a visit from SantaBy partnering with reservation schools, PWNA has provided countless youth with a holiday stocking of their very own and the opportunity to see the man all kids look forward to seeing every year, Santa.
 While moments like these may be fleeting for children growing up on some of the poorest reservations, the impact of these moments lasts forever.
 Simply experiencing the gift of “receiving” boosts a child’s self-esteem and potentially influences the child to become a future giver who remembers others in need.

 Facebook Comments